-In these modern times, size is one of the most crucial factors when it comes to choosing a portable player.
-It has to be able to cram in thousands of media files, while also fitting in to your pocket and weighing no more than a feather or two.
+These days, size is one of the most crucial factors when it comes to choosing a portable player.
+It has to be able to cram in thousands of media files, while also fitting in your pocket and weighing no more than a feather or two.
 Oh, and we demand the best possible sound quality, naturally.

 The portable CD player arrives

-The early portable running was made by the personal tape-playing stereo and the larger boombox-style unit, but the CD was on its way and started to make its presence felt in the latter half of the 1980s.
+The early portable running was made by the personal tape-playing stereo and the larger boombox-style unit, however, the CD started to make its presence felt in the latter half of the 1980s.

-The Sony D100 was named CD personal of 1987, part of the wider compact disc revolution of the time, following the launch of the first CD players in 1983.
+The Sony D100 was named CD personal of 1987, part of the wider revolution following the launch of the first compact disc players in 1983.